kantega/kson/readme.md

-# KSON &mdash; minimal JSON parsing, writing and converting
+# KSON &mdash; JSON parsing, writing and converting

 KSON is a safe and minimal library for parsing text into JSON, writing JSON, and converting JSON to and from your domain types.